 Management in a post-AI world: the future according to CMI Companions

 What impact will artificial intelligence and matching learning have on management and leadership?
-CMI Companions explored the issues at a recent roundtable discussion
+CMI Companions explored the issues at a roundtable discussion

 You can’t escape artificial intelligence (AI).
 Politicians worry about the potential for millions of lost jobs.
 The media gets excited about the latest robots.
 No investor presentation goes by without a reference to the company’s “machine learning” capability.

-In all this debate, definitions are important, and Maggie Buggie CCMI, global head of SAP Leonardo Services, brought powerful clarity to the subject at a recent CMI Companions roundtable.
+In all this debate, definitions are important, and Maggie Buggie CCMI, global head of SAP Leonardo Services, brought powerful clarity to the subject at a CMI Companions roundtable.

 AI, she said, is fundamentally about computing power; computers’ ability to be able to think for themselves, and adapt, based on information that they process.
 Right now, she explained, there are four main types of artificial intelligence in mass circulation (AI):